mikeraynham/wildaboutpilates/index.md

 * Lots of tips, good attention to detail so you get the most from the exercises.

-* An all-round workout: all major muscle groups will be addressed, so you should come away feeling positive about a well balanced and challenging exercise plan.
+* An all-round workout: all major muscle groups will be addressed, so you should come away feeling positive having completed a well balanced and challenging exercise session.

 {% comment %}
 {% include testimonial.html